-Create a new big data analytic
+Create a big data analytic

 For the best experience, use Google Chrome or Mozilla Firefox.

-Configure a data source
+Configure the data source

 All big data analytics must have at least one data source as an input.

-- For Access Mode, choose Public.
+- For Access mode, choose Public.

 - For Region, chooseUS West (Oregon).

-- For Dataset, enter the following text:
+- For Dataset, type NYPD_Motor_Vehicle_Collisions.csv.

 Confirm the data schema